Filipe Oliveira (footballer, born 1994): Marítimo

 On 24 July 2013, Oliveira moved to C.S.
 Marítimo B also in the second division.
 He scored two goals in 31 games in the 2014–15 campaign, suffering relegation.

 Oliveira made his official debut for the first team on 20 August 2017, featuring the full 90 minutes in a 1–0 league home win over Boavista FC.
 He scored his only goal in the top flight the following 3 January, but in a 1–2 loss against G.D.
 Chaves also at the Estádio do Marítimo.

 Famalicão

-In July 2018, Oliveira signed a two-year deal at F.C.
+In July 2018, Oliveira signed a two-year contract at F.C.
 Famalicão of the second tier.
-He played mainly from the bench in his only season, in which they achieved promotion as runners-up after a quarter-century outside the top flight.
+He played mainly from the bench in his only season, in which they achieved promotion as runners-up after a quarter-century outside the main division.

+Vilafranquense

+On 12 July 2019, Oliveira joined fellow second-tier U.D.
+Vilafranquense on a two-year deal.
+He scored his first goal on 13 October, opening an eventual 3–2 home victory over U.D.
+Oliveirense.

+Later career

+Oliveira then represented two clubs in Poland.
+He achieved promotion to the Ekstraklasa with Korona Kielce in 2021–22.

+Interspersed with this, Oliveira spent the second part of the 2022–23 season with Vitória de Setúbal in Liga 3.